Memorable hiking experiences in Western Canada and the United States.

 To say the Upper and Lower Antelope Slot Canyons are hikes, is a stretch.
 They are short guided excursions, but the experience is outstanding.
-Try to book times when the sun is shining into the canyons for maximum benefit and greater photographic potential.
+Try to book times when the sun is shining above and into the canyons for maximum benefit and greater photographic potential.

 The photography is challenging with long exposure times.
 A unipod combined with nerves of steel would be a good idea.
-In the Upper Antelope Slot Canyon, photographs must be taken in turn, very quickly.
+In the Upper Antelope Slot Canyon, photographs must be taken in turn, very rapidly.
 There may be no time to make shutter and aperture adjustments.
 Compose and shoot.
-The excursions will be forever memorable.

-The hike through the Upper Antelope Slot Canyon is a flat walk through an incredibly beautiful, spiritual place.
+The hike through the Upper Antelope Slot Canyon is a flat walk through an incredibly beautiful and spiritual place.
 In contrast, the excursion through the Lower Antelope Slot Canyon is a more physical endeavor requiring a climb down on steep, narrow stairs.

-The Lower Antelope Slot Canyon is likely to be substantially less crowded, informal and considerably more relaxed with plenty of time to capture excellent photographs.
+The Lower Antelope Slot Canyon is likely to be substantially less crowded, informal and considerably more relaxed with more to capture excellent photographs.

 Advance booking is important.
 This fundamental tour may lead to other more aggressive guided adventures at Gargantuan Caves in the Crowsnest Pass or Nakimu Caves in Glacier National Park, British Columbia, Canada.
 These are physical and unique opportunities.

 The Pod is an excellent and unique hike through the fascinating features of historic coal strip mining operations.
 The hike may be fenced in so it is important to check at the Frank Slide Interpretive Centre or the local Parks Visitor Centre for access and availability.

 5. Mount Sir Donald - Rogers Pass - Glacier National Park - Hiking B.C.

 Mount Sir Donald looms over the Vaux Glacier in Glacier National Park, British Columbia, Canada.
 The aggressive climb begins near the A. O. Wheeler Hut at parking for Illecillewaet Campground.

 The Highline Trail from the Logan Pass Visitor Centre begins on the north side of Going-To-The-Sun Road in Glacier National Park, Montana, USA.

 The name of the Grandview Trail is self explanatory in Grand Canyon National Park, Arizona, USA.
 The old mining route hosts a fascinating history and the current hiking trail reveals some of the original mining trail features.

 The Butch Cassidy Trail is an adventure with historical connections to Butch Cassidy and the Sundance Kid when their notorious connection with the Hole-in-the-Wall Gang required frequent retreat into this anonymous maze of canyon corridors.

-The summit hosts magnificent views over south Kananaskis Country and there is an exciting, very short, ridge crossing which grab a hiker's attention.
+The summit hosts magnificent views over south Kananaskis Country and there is an exciting, very short, ridge crossing which grabs a hiker's attention.

 The Stanley Glacier in Kootenay National Park, British Columbia, Canada is a popular hike with a well-signed trailhead on Hwy 93 south between Castle Junction and Radium Hot Springs.

 Remember to be prepared for fickle mountain weather and carry everything you may need for contingency.
 Tell someone where you are going and let them know you have returned safely.